CA-AM

 CA-AM Renewal

-You will be issued a certificate upon successfully passing the CA-AM exam.
+You will be issued a certificate upon successfully passing the CA-AM exam and be recognized with your designation across all ASAP platforms.

-If you do not pass either exam, you have the opportunity to retake it within a specified period of time.
+If you do not pass the CA-AM exam, you have the opportunity to retake it once within a specified period of time.
 Contact ASAP for more information.

 ASAP only indicates whether an individual is certified or not.
 Scores are confidential and not publicly shared.